Jimmy Butler NBA Playoffs Player Props: Heat vs. Bucks

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Bucks, have a middling offensive tempo, ranking 12th with 102.4 possessions per contest.

-- The Bucks are the fifth-ranked squad in the NBA, allowing 23.9 assists per contest.
+- Looking at assists, the Bucks are ranked fifth in the league, giving up 23.9 per game.

-- Conceding 12.1 made 3-pointers per game, the Bucks are the 11th-ranked team in the NBA.
+- In terms of 3-pointers, the Bucks are 11th in the league, giving up 12.1 makes per game.

 Jimmy Butler vs. the Bucks